aansyawaluddin/DM-ML24-ProjeckTask/README.md

 ### Running the Frontend Server

+9. Navigate to your Root Project Directory

-9. Navigate to the `frontend` folder.
+10. Navigate to the `frontend` folder.

 ```bash
 cd frontend
 ```

-10. Open a Command Prompt (CMD).
+11. Open a Command Prompt (CMD).
-11. Install Required Packages
+12. Install Required Packages

 Run the following command to install all required packages for the frontend using npm: